open-ict/opendigitaltwin-builder/master/MASTER_SUBMISSION_BUNDLE.md

 ## Experience
 We are part of OpenICT, a social cooperative enterprise focused on open-source technologies, cybersecurity and digital innovation.
 Our work includes open-source tooling, IoT systems, automation and practical pilot deployments.
 We also have hands-on beekeeping experience, which supports the demonstrator domain.

-## Requested amount
-48000

-## Budget explanation
-- Architecture design and specifications: €8,000
-- Backend development: €12,000
-- Frontend dashboard: €10,000
-- Demonstrator integration: €8,000
-- DevOps and deployment: €5,000
-- Documentation, testing and release: €5,000

-## Other funding
-The project is currently self-initiated and does not have external funding.

 ## Comparison with existing solutions
 Existing digital twin platforms are often proprietary, cloud-dependent and inaccessible to smaller organisations.
 OpenDigital Twin Builder differs by being fully open-source, self-hostable, standards-oriented and designed as reusable infrastructure rather than a closed vertical product.